Who would do that?

 It is easy on the digestive tract

-For most people getting enough dietary fibre correlates with good health.
-Unfortunately, those who suffer from serious digestive issues, such as inflammatory bowel disease (IBD) or irritable bowel syndrome (IBS), may often feel worse after ingesting a lot of fibrous food.
-If the gut is inflamed, it can be mechanically bruised by fibre, which is why people with these conditions are often instructed to go on a low-residue diet.
+If one’s gut is already inflamed, it can be mechanically bruised by fibre, which is why people with these conditions are often instructed to go on a low-residue diet.
 Residue is what goes through your whole gastrointestinal tract undigested, and fibre makes up most of it.
 People with such conditions do well on the carnivore diet because it is the ultimate low-residue diet – it contains zero fibre.

 These are some impressive potential benefits.
-But the question is, what are the risks of going on a diet like this?
-We will explore that in the following article.
+But the question is, why do some cyclists only eat meat?And what are the risks of going on a diet like this?
+We will explore these questions in the following article.